 He owned and operated a sporting goods store in Pasadena, TX.
 He later founded Highland Lakes Athletic Association and operated Camp Champions, a coed summer camp in Marble Falls, TX.
 He had blond hair and green eyes, his ancestry was Scotch-Irish and his principal hobbies were hunting and fishing.
-He died at age 64 at Bayshore Hospital in Houston, TX from a heart attack, having suffered from a stroke three days before, on May 20, 1991 and is buried at Forest Park East Cemetery in Houston.
+He died at age 63 at Bayshore Hospital in Pasadena from a heart attack on May 20, 1991, having suffered from a stroke three days before, and is buried at Forest Park East Cemetery in Houston.

 - 3-time AL All-Star (1959, 1960 & 1962)

 - 2-time AL Batting Average Leader (1960 & 1962)